Putnam Park Wildflowers

 Other:

-Leaf description: attachment is alternate and/or opposite, type is simple
+Leaf description: attachment is alternate and/or opposite, type is simple.
+Leaves sessile with margins entire.

 Size: Leaves up to 3 cm long and 3 mm wide.